Suggested itinarary for schools and educational groups.

 Groups can step back in time to join Chaucer and his merry band of pilgrims on their pilgrimage from The Tabard Inn to the shrine of St Thomas Becket in Canterbury Cathedral.
 Along the way their stories of love, romance, jealousy and trickery are vividly re-created with all the fun and excitement of the famous Tales.
 The Canterbury Tales is an audio guided attraction with translations available in French, German, Dutch, Italian, Spanish and Japanese.
 A special commentary for children is also available.

-The Canterbury Tales would also be happy to give advice in coordinating your visit to other attractions around the City.
-Please telephone the Group Bookings line on 0845 070 6255 for more information.
+The Canterbury Tales would also be happy to give advice in coordinating your visit to other attractions around the city.
+Please telephone the Group Bookings line on 01904 261262 for more information.

 How to book: For discounted admission prices pre-booking is required.
 Please complete and submit our group booking enquiry form (available via the website) or contact us directly.
-Our Group Bookings Office is open Monday to Friday 10am - 4pm.
+Our Group Bookings Office is open Monday to Friday 9am to 5.30pm.